-The Group's financial instruments that use Level 3 inputs have only one significant unobservable input.
+Most of the Group's financial instruments that use Level 3 inputs have only one significant unobservable input.
 Only equity investment without an active market have multiple significant unobservable inputs.
 The significant unobservable inputs of the equity investments without an active market are independent, therefore, there is no correlation between them.